JuliaLang/NetworkOptions.jl/README.md

 The `transport` argument indicates the kind of transport that the query is about.
 The currently known values are `SSL` (alias `TLS`) and `SSH`.
-If the transport is ommitted, the query will return `true` only if the host name should not be verified regardless of transport.
+If the transport is omitted, the query will return `true` only if the host name should not be verified regardless of transport.

-The host name is matched against the host patterns in the relavent environment variables depending on whether `transport` is supplied and what its value is:
+The host name is matched against the host patterns in the relevant environment variables depending on whether `transport` is supplied and what its value is:

 - `JULIA_NO_VERIFY_HOSTS` — hosts that should not be verified for any transport